-WWE Rumors: Bill Goldberg Vs Brock Lesnar ‘WrestleMania’ Plans
+WWE Rumors: Bill Goldberg vs. Brock Lesnar ‘WrestleMania’ Plans

 Now, at WrestleMania 33, there is a prize on the line other than just revenge.
 Bill Goldberg is the WWE Universal champion and there is almost no chance that he defends it before WrestleMania.
 That means the title will be on the line and Brock Lesnar can take it away from Goldberg.

-Wrestling Inc. reports that Bill Goldberg’s current contract ends at WrestleMania 33, and there is a good chance that he could be finished with the WWE after losing to Brock Lesnar unless he returns to say goodbye to the fans after the card.
+Wrestling Inc reports that the current Bill Goldberg contract ends at WrestleMania 33 and there is a good chance that he could be finished with the WWE after losing to Brock Lesnar unless he returns to say goodbye to the fans after the card.

 As for Brock Lesnar, he signed an extension in 2016 with a three-year contract, so don’t expect him to leave anytime soon.
 However, as a part-time star, expect the WWE to make his WWE Universal Championship reign a shorter one to get the title on someone who will be on TV more often.